-- researcher/staff member's C
+- Researcher/staff member's CV;

-- copies of diplomas
+- · Copies of diplomas;

-- lab books
+- Lab books;

-- scientific articles
+- Scientific articles;

-- library records
+- Library records;

-- travel documentation
+- Travel documentation;

-- employment contracts
+- Employment contracts; and

-- time Sheets
+- Time Sheets.

 How long these types of records should be retained following the end date of the project will be indicated under Article 20 of the grant agreement and is normally five years.